bbatsov/batsov.com/_posts/2011-06-11-linux-desktop-experience-killing-linux-on-the-desktop.md

 The Intel driver sucked so bad that I got constant screen corruption and hang-ups.
-Too bad, because I preferred to use the Intel GPU since I mostly work on the laptop.
+Too bad, because I preferred to use the Intel GPU since I mostly work (program) on the laptop.
 The open-source Nvidia driver `nouveau` doesn't support the NVS 4200, so I was forced to install the proprietary driver.
 It ran OK initially, but after some time my system just started to freeze while waiting for Plymouth (probably after some